Repointing Cost

 - Once the wall has been dampened, the bricklayer will then remove the old mortar, followed by clearing away any dust or debris from the surrounding areas.

 - After all the old mortar has been removed, they will then start to lay the new mix and fill in the empty gaps between the bricks.
-They usually use a mixture of lime, cement and sand to do this.
+They usually use a mixture of lime, cement, and sand.

 Can I Repoint a Brick Wall Myself?